 Dataddo Xero connector enables simple API data extraction without writing a single line of code.

-In this article, we are going to first explain what the Xero Dataddo integration does, then we will go through the steps of creating a data source including authorization of your Xero account, next we will walk you through creating a data flow, i.e. connecting your data source to a destination, and finally, we will answer some frequently asked questions.
+This article explains the Dataddo Xero connector's capabilities along with a guide containing specific steps for creating a data source including the authorization of your Xero account.
+Then we will continue through creating a data flow, i.e. connecting your data source to a destination.
+Finally, we will answer some frequently asked questions.

-Dataddo's Xero connector can extract all the data available through the official Xero API and connect them to a dashboarding or BI app or a data warehouse such as Power BI, Google Data Studio, MySQL, and many more.
+Dataddo's Xero connector can extract all the data available through the official Xero API and connect them to a dashboarding or BI app or a data warehouse such as Power BI, Google Data Studio, MySQL, and many others.
 The data are separated into different datasets such as Accounts, Bank Transactions, Contacts, Journals and the full list of available API endpoints can be found in the official Xero API documentation.
-You can set up an automatic synchronization to have your data pulled from Xero hourly, daily, weekly, or monthly giving you almost real-time access to all the data you need.
+You can schedule automatic synchronizations to have your data extracted from Xero hourly, daily, weekly, or monthly depending on your needs.

 Creating a Xero Data Source